[July 24, 2013- Orange County, CA]

 Late this afternoon and after a two week jury trial, an Orange County Superior Court jury found Pacific Ambulance, Inc., and and one of their EMT employees grossly negligent in the care and transport of our clients’ beautiful and loving son, Brett Weiner.
 Brett was only 21 years old at the time of his tragic and avoidable death and was a well known local high school athlete and scholar.

-Brett’s mother and father, Dena and Keith Weiner, asked us to look into the death of their son after false and inaccurate information about what exactly happened was shared by others after his death.
-Furthermore, serious questions were raised as to safety issues involving their son and the attempted ambulance transport.
+Brett’s mother and father, Dena and Keith Weiner, asked us to look into the death of their son after learning about false and inaccurate information about Brett’s death.
+Furthermore, serious questions were raised as to safety issues involving their son and the attempted non-emergency ambulance transport.
 The family’s goal in pursuing this case was to bring out the truth and fix what they perceived to be a serious problem with safety issues relating to the use of quick release soft restraints by private ambulance companies such as the defendant, Pacific Ambulance, Inc.

 At the end of the day, the jury found Pacific Ambulance, Inc. and one of its EMTs grossly negligent in the care and transport of Brett and at fault for his wrongful death.
-The jury also agreed that Brett did absolutely nothing wrong on the morning of his death.
+The jury also agreed that Brett did absolutely nothing wrong and not at fault for his own death.

 After graduating from a Tesoro high school as a multi-sport star athlete and academic “All Conference” and “All American” football player, Brett attended college and during this time, began to experience various levels of anxiety and depression.
 Brett’s mom and dad asked him to come home from school so they could help him and make sure he was safe.
 Brett did and the family managed the situation as best they could.

-On the evening of December 22, 2013, our clients were at the mall holiday shopping.
-Brett was worried something was going to happen to him and so he called his mom and dad and asked them to come home.
+On the evening of December 22, 2011, our clients were at the mall holiday shopping.
+For the reasons mentioned above, Brett was worried something was going to happen to him and so he called his mom and dad and asked them to come home.

 Dena and Keith arrived home and quickly realized Brett was not there.
 Worried for his safety, they called 911.
 About the same time OC Sheriff deputies arrived at our client’s home, Brett returned.
-Pursuant to Welfare & Institutions Code Section 5150 and, at the request of our clients, Brett was taken to a Mission Hospital hospital without major incident.
+Pursuant to Welfare & Institutions Code Section 5150 and, at the request of our clients, Brett was taken to a Mission Hospital hospital for observation and to try and figure out what was going on.
 At the hospital, Brett was medicated and cooperative.
 Our clients were very comfortable with the professional care provided by the Orange County Sheriff Department and Mission Hospital.

 Around 6 a.m. the following morning, Dena and Keith received a phone call from a nurse at the hospital advising them that Brett was doing much better but would need to be transported to College Hospital in Cerritos.
 When Brett’s father offered to come down to the hospital and help coordinate Brett’s relocation, he was told in no uncertain words that, “we’ve got it all taken care of.”

-Before hanging up the phone, the nurse advised our clients they could visit Brett around 2 pm. that afternoon.
+Before hanging up the phone, the nurse advised our clients they could visit Brett around 2 pm. that afternoon at College Hospital.
 A non-emergency interfacility transport was coordinated between the two hospitals with the private defendant ambulance company, Pacific Ambulance, Inc.

 The Pacific Ambulance EMTs Arrive at the Hospital